Ningsang-Jabegu/Learning-React-2/README.md

-# React Project 2 Documentation
+# React Project 2 Documentation (Digital Business Card)

 <img src="https://github.com/Ningsang-Jabegu/Learning-React-2/blob/main/screenshot%20of%20page.png" alt="Project Screenshots" height="400">

 ## Overview

-This documentation provides an insight into **React Project 1**, a simple project developed for learning purposes using the React library.
-The project aims to demonstrate fundamental concepts of React and is intended for educational purposes.
-Project 1 from (<a href="https://scrimba.com/learn/learnreact" target="_blank">https://scrimba.com/learn/learnreact</a>)
+This documentation provides an insight into **React Project 2**, a simple project developed for learning purposes using the React library.
+The project aims to demonstrate fundamental concepts of React (components) and is intended for educational purposes.
+Project 2 (Solo Project) from (<a href="https://scrimba.com/learn/learnreact" target="_blank">https://scrimba.com/learn/learnreact</a>)

 ## Project Description

-**React Project 1** serves as a practical exploration of React's core principles and features.
+**React Project 2** serves as a practical exploration of React's core principles and features.
 The project showcases the creation of a web application using React, allowing learners to grasp essential concepts in a hands-on manner.

 ## Deployment